chinamike65/hugo-tuolesi/content/book3/book3en.md

 A person who is full of freedom and endowments can sow the causes that bring about these results.

-(2) After obtaining a precious human body full of the freedoms, you can be reborn in any pure land.
+##### (2) After obtaining a precious human body full of the freedoms, you can be reborn in any Pure Land.

 After obtaining a precious human body full of the freedoms, if you want to be reborn in the Western Paradise of Ultimate Bliss or the pure land of other Buddhas and Bodhisattvas in the next life, you can do it.

-If you want to be reborn in the Western Paradise of Ultimate Bliss, as long as you recite the name Amitabha Buddha more often, visualize the Paradise of Ultimate Bliss more, make more vows, make good blessings, and then dedicate the blessings to the Paradise of Ultimate Bliss, you can be reborn in the Paradise of Ultimate Bliss in the next life.
+If you want to be reborn in the Western Paradise of Ultimate Bliss, as long as you recite the name Amitabha Buddha often, visualize the Paradise of Ultimate Bliss more, make more vows, make good blessings, and then dedicate the blessings to the Paradise of Ultimate Bliss, you can be reborn in the Paradise of Ultimate Bliss in the next life.

 If you want to be reborn in the dakini pure land or other pure lands, you can also do this.

-(3) After attaining a precious human body full of the freedoms, one can liberate and become a Buddha.
+##### (3) After attaining a precious human body full of the freedoms, one can attain liberation and become a Buddha.

 After obtaining a a precious human body full of the freedoms, not only can one be reborn in the Pure Land.
 If one wants to be liberated in this lifetime, or become a Buddha immediately, one can do it.